-Why do we carry out six unimportant items but forget the Parmesan cheese we went to the shop for?
-Where was our mind then?
+Why do you carry out six unimportant items but forget the Parmesan cheese you went shopping for?
+Where was your mind while you were in the supermarket?

 Psychologists have discovered several helpful merits of mind-wandering.
 Here are the three most striking ones: